Adventures in Jazz (album)

-Adventures in Jazz is an album by the Stan Kenton Orchestra, recorded in late 1961 but not released until about a year later in November 1962.
+Adventures in Jazz is a 1962 album by the Stan Kenton Orchestra.
 The album won a Grammy Award in the category for Best Jazz Performance – Large Group (Instrumental) category in 1963.
-This would be Kenton's second Grammy honor in as many years with the first being Kenton's West Side Story winning the Best Large Jazz Ensemble Album in 1962.
-Adventures In Jazz was also nominated for Best Engineered recording (other than classical and novelty) for the 1963 Grammys.
+This was Kenton's second Grammy, after his first received for Kenton's West Side Story in 1962.
+It was also nominated for Best Engineering Contribution – Other Than Novelty and Other Than Classical at the 1963 Grammys.

 The 1999 CD re-issue of Adventures In Jazz is augmented with two alternate takes from the original recording sessions and one track from Kenton's release Sophisticated Approach.

 Background

 The Kenton orchestra had been on a slow decline in sales and popularity in the late 1950s with having to compete with newer, popular music artists such as Elvis Presley, Bobby Darin, and The Platters.
 The nadir of this decline was around 1958 and coincided with a recession that was affecting the entire country.
 There were far fewer big bands on the road and live music venues were hard to book for the Kenton orchestra.
 The band would end 1959 beaten up by poor attendance at concerts and having to rely far more on dance halls than real jazz concerts.
 The band would reform in 1960 with a new look and new sound; Adventures In Jazz would be one of the albums to be part of an upsurge in Kenton's popularity.

 This set of record dates for the Kenton organization's Adventures In Jazz is a high point for what was known as the "mellophonium band" (after the new brass instrument prominently featured) or as Kenton himself had coined the phrase "A New Era In Modern American Music."
-The group was able to turn a minimal profit and use those resources to record what would be the total of 11 albums in a three-year span.
+The group was able to turn a minimal profit and use those resources to record what would be a total of 11 albums in a three-year span.
 Touring up to nine months of the year did not leave much time to record; studio schedules were hectic.
 On the other hand, the band had been playing together so much on the road they were musically familiar and close-knit with one another.
 As a unit, the quality of the Kenton orchestra on the December 1961 Adventures In Jazz LP tracks is outstanding, particularly with an expanded orchestra of 22 musicians that included a mellophonium section.
 Kenton had tried to staff a musical group larger than this during the "Innovations in Modern Music" tour and recording sessions from 1950, with it ending in financial failure.
-Though not considered a "financial windfall," Adventures In Jazz and other "mellophonium band" projects were far more solvent compared to those of the aforementioned group from more than a decade earlier.
+Though not considered a "financial windfall," Adventures In Jazz and other "mellophonium band" projects were far more solvent than those of the aforementioned group from more than a decade earlier.